wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
-= .5.4.9.2.5 =
+= .5.4.9.2.6 =
-* My Optional Modules / (update) jQuery .min version updated to 1.10.2
-* Regular Board / WARNING: -> FORCE UPDATE TABLES from within the board admin screen for these updates.
+* Regular Board FORCE UPDATE YOUR TABLES as additions have been made
-* Regular Board / (addition) Main moderator / User Moderators can move threads to different boards.
-* Regular Board / (addition) User Janitors have been added.
-Janitors can only delete threads (that aren't made by Main Moderators).  (userjanitor="",userjanitorcode="") (comma-separated list of WordPress usernames, like usermods)
-* Regular Board / (addition) Threads that aren't started by main moderators (but have had a main moderator respond to them) will have a star next to their subject and the background-color for the subject wll be blue, to indicate that a Main Moderator has responded.
-* Regular Board / (addition) Ban lengths can be determined for when banning users.  (ie 1 minute, 1 hour, 1 day, 1 week, 1 month, 1 year).
-If no time indicator is present (like day or month) then it will assume minutes.  (so 1 would be 1 minute, 10 would be 10 minutes).
-If 0, ban is permanent.
-* Regular Board / (bugfix) Banning.
-* Regular Board / (change) cutoff for comments that are above the cutoff amount in length use a different function to return content
-* Regular Board / (change) Messaging (throughout) dealing with board actions has been better integrated.
-* Regular Board / (change) Form handling for comments (attempts) to take HTML tags into consideration when looking at character count for entered comments and does not count that towards final count.
+* Regular Board (bugfix) Form handling logic for time gate extended to make sure the user can't post if under certain circumstances and their flood timer hasn't expire yet.
+* Regular Board (addition) Approval buttons for threads and replies.
+Users who make posts (after update) will have their approval rating (hearts) trackked for each reply and thread they make that is approved (by an ip other than their own).
+* Regular Board (addition) Threads will be sorted by: sticky->approvals->date (the more approved a thread or reply is, the higher it appears on the board index)
+* Regular Board (change) Commet form on thread view moved to bottom of thread with link provided to skip to comment form if there (exists) more than (or equal to) 3 replies to the current thread.
+* Regular Board (change) Paging navigation updated, page number navigation removed; changed to next and previous with current page number indicator

 = .5 =
 * HTMLPurifier (added)